 Net cash used in operating activities of \$(108.6) million for fiscal 2019 was primarily due to a net loss of \$195.6 million and a decrease in net change in operating assets and liabilities of \$22.9 million, partially offset by non-cash adjustments of \$109.8 million.
-The decrease in net change in operating assets and liabilities of \$22.9 million, partially offset by non-cash adjustments of \$109.8 million.
-The decrease in net organization assets and liabilities was primarily due to an \$111.3 million increase in inventory levels as a result of our introduction of the Peloton Tread, as well as our expansion into the United Kingdom and Canada, and a \$30.3 million increase in prepaid expenses and other current assets driven by general growth; partially offset by an \$117.3 million increase in accounts payable and accrued expenses related to increased expenditures to support general business growth.
+The decrease in net charge in liabilities was primarily due to an \$11.3 million increase in inventory levels as a result of our introduction of the Peloton Tread, as well as our expansion into the United Kingdom and Canada, and a \$30.3 million increase in prepaid expenses and other current assets driven by general growth; partially offset by an \$117.3 million increase in accounts payable and accrued expenses related to increased expenditures to support general business growth.
 Non-cash adjustments primarily consisted of stock-based compensation expense of \$89.5 million of which \$61.7 million related to a tender offer completed in October 2018.

 Net cash provided by operating activities of \$49.7 million for fiscal 2018 was primarily due to an increase in net change in operating assets and liabilities of \$81.5 million and non-cash adjustments of \$16.1 million, partially offset by a net loss of \$47.9 million.
-The increase in net change in operating assets and liabilities was primarily due to a \$63.0 million increase in deferred revenue associated with our prior Subscription offering launched in October 2017 whereby customers could purchase a subscription upfront for a 39-month term as well as overall growth in our sales of Connected Fitness Products, and a \$41.0 million increase in accounts payable and accrued expenses related to growth of expenditures to support general business growth; partially offset by a \$9.6 million increase in inventory levels and a \$12.1 million increase in prepaid expenses and other current assets driven by general growth.
-Non-cash adjustments primarily consisted of stock-based compensation expense and depreciation and amortization expense.
+The increase in net change in operating assets and liabilities was primarily due to a \$63.0 million increase in deferred revenue associated with our prior Subscription offering launched in October 2017 whereby customers could purchase a subscription upfront for a 39-month term as well as overall growth in our sales of Connected Fitness Products, and a \$41.0 million increase in accounts payable and accrued expenses related to growth of expenditures to support general business growth, partially offset by a \$9.6 million increase in inventory levels and a \$12.1 million increase in prepaid expenses and other current assets driven by general growth.
+Non-cash adjustments primarily consisted of stock-based compensation expense and depreciation and amortization expense

-Net cash used in operating activities of \$18.6 million for fiscal 2017 was primarily due to a net loss of \$71.1 million, partially offset by an increase in net change in operating assets and liabilities of \$38.2 million and non-cash adjustments of
+Net cash used in operating activities of \$18.6 million for fiscal 2017 was primarily due to a net loss of \$71.1 million, partially offset by an increase in net change in operating assets and liabilities of \$38.2 million and non-cash adjustments of 83